-4. He destroy your personal pictures, wedding pictures and destroys heirlooms.
+4. He destroys your personal belongings, pictures, wedding pictures, and heirlooms.

 5. He blames you for his abusive behavior.
 It’s your fault for getting him upset and getting beat in return.

 6. He disregards all your feelings and never feels or understands your pain.
 No empathy or compassion toward you.